How to create speedometer or gauge chart in Excel?

 Quickly create speedometer chart with an amazing tool

-2. Click Kutools > Charts > Progress > Speedometer to enable the utility.
-See screenshot:
+2. Navigate to the Kutools tab, then go to Charts > Progress > Speedometer to open the utility.

 Best Office Productivity Tools